A coat of gold, a coat of red

-- The Rolling Stones' blues-going-on-rock song "Midnight Rambler" is a Murder Ballad from the perspective of the murderer.
+- The Rolling Stones' blues-going-on-rock song "Midnight Rambler" from Let It Bleed is a Murder Ballad from the perspective of the murderer.
 Although no specific murder case is mentioned, the narrator is quite clearly established as a Serial Killer and rapist.

 - "In Germany Before the War" by Randy Newman is about a child killer.

-- "Weird Al" Yankovic plays this for laughs with "The Night Santa Went Crazy."
+- Played for laughs with "The Night Santa Went Crazy."

-- And "I Remember Larry".
+- "I Remember Larry".
 "The Good Old Days" may count as well.

 - Anthony and Those Other Guys' song My Brother, originally as a third party witnesses his brothers crimes and eventually a victim.